YunoHost-Apps/Yuno_Goti_Notify_ynh/doc/DESCRIPTION.md

 # Yunohost_Gotify_Notifications
-A collection of Yunohost webhooks to send notifications using Gotify
+A collection of Yunohost hooks to send notifications to a Gotify server

 ## Functions :
   * Get notified after adding a domain